***This article has been updated to reflect the roll out of the scheme to those children aged 6 and under in November 2017***

 What is available for me?

 Working in the early years and education sectors I’ve seen the range of financial support available to all parents, but also the confusion among parents as to what exactly is relevant to them.
 And it can be confusing, I will readily admit it!
-You can use the simple calculator below though to tell you exactly what is relevant to you based on your circumstances.
+You can use the simple calculator here to tell you exactly what is relevant to you based on your circumstances.

 It takes no more than 5 minutes, I promise!